rradczewski/ymmv/_drafts/learning-by-testing.md

 image: "assets/learning-by-testing.jpg"
 image_alt: "Architecture sketch with a fine pen on top next to a ruler"
 ---
-Taking the time to write good tests has helped me tremendously demystify every codebase I had to work with so far.
+Taking the time to write good tests has helped me tremendously demystify every codebase I had to work with.
 As you tackle an unknown from both sides – what you think the world looks like now and also after something happened – you also learn to translate requirements into code, and vis versa.
-This approach is most useful when mentoring, as it invites both of you to think more about the reasons why you have to write code in the first place.
+This approach is most useful when mentoring, as it invites both of you to think more about the reasons why you have to write code in the first place and how to verify you're doing the right thing.

 Once you move past learning the syntax, a language finally becomes a powerful tool to wield.
 From here, a vast array of knowledge only waits to be discovered, like frameworks, paradigms or design patterns.
 The most powerful, structured method to expand your knowledge about a language and its ecosystem at this point is testing.
 Not only does it provide you with guidance through the unknowns, it also teaches you to carefully map between requirement and code, and to truly understand the task you're trying to accomplish.

+This article is meant to offer my perspective on mentoring using test-driven development and to provide you with conversation starters for if you choose to try that approach with your mentee.

 {% include responsive-image.html image="assets/learning-by-testing-feedback-loops.png" image_alt="Feedback loops when coding, TDD fastest, Stakeholder Feedback slowest" %}